bisohns/search-engine-parser/README.md

 ```

 ## Code of Conduct

-All actions performed should adhere to the [code of conduct](https://github.com/bisoncorps/search-engine-parser/blob/master/CODE_OF_CONDUCT.md)
+Make sure to adhere to the [code of conduct](https://github.com/bisoncorps/search-engine-parser/blob/master/CODE_OF_CONDUCT.md) at all times.

 ## Contribution

-Before making any contribution, please follow the [contribution guide](https://github.com/bisoncorps/search-engine-parser/blob/master/CONTRIBUTING.md)
+Before making any contributions, please read the [contribution guide](https://github.com/bisoncorps/search-engine-parser/blob/master/CONTRIBUTING.md).

 ## License (MIT)

-This project is opened under the [MIT 2.0 License](https://github.com/bisoncorps/search-engine-parser/blob/master/LICENSE) which allows very broad use for both academic and commercial purposes.
+This project is licensed under the [MIT 2.0 License](https://github.com/bisoncorps/search-engine-parser/blob/master/LICENSE) which allows very broad use for both academic and commercial purposes.

 ## Contributors ✨